Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/unit_description/notation-interface.md

 ### Encoding

-Takes a data structure and encodes it as it's string representation.
+Takes a data structure and encodes it as its string representation.

 ### Decoding

-Takes a string and decodes it as it's data structure representation.
+Takes a string and decodes it as its data structure representation.

 ```{raw} latex
     \newpage